shrnkm/thethirdone/README.md

 The dCor value is a real number between 0 and 1 (inclusively), and 0 means that the two variables are independent.

-|
-|

 **Mutual Information**

-Mutual information (MI) is a measure of dependance based on the core concept of information theory, entropy.
-Entropy is a measure of uncertainty, and is formulated based on the average information content of a set of possible events, which is, in turn, a measure of information.
+Mutual information (MI) is a measure of dependance based on the core concept of information theory, 'entropy.'
+Entropy is a measure of uncertainty, and is formulated based on the average 'information content' of a set of possible events, which is, in turn, a measure of information.

 Information content of event x with probability P(x):